Müslüm Gürses: Career

 From 1967 on, he performed live türkü, Turkish folk songs, regularly on Saturdays within the state-owned radio station of TRT Adana-Çukurova.
 His debut record single "Emmioğlu/Ovada Taşa Basma" was released in 1968.
 The next year in 1969, he already landed a hit record titled "Sevda Yüklü Kervanlar/Vurma Güzel Vurma" released by Palandöken Records in Istanbul, which sold 300,000 copies.

 After completing his conscription, he returned to Istanbul and successfully continued to record folk songs.
 He had 13 singles by label Palandöken, four by Bestefon, 15 by Hülya Records and finally two by Çin Çin Records.
 Müslüm Gürses stepped into Yeşilçam in the heyday of fanciful arabesque music, and starred in 38 movies singing songs in most of them.

 Later in his life, Gürses's interest started to shift toward other musical genres.
 He included pop and rock music to his repertory, singing such titles as "Olmadı Yar" of Nilüfer, "Paramparça" of Teoman and "İkimizin Yerine" of Tarkan.
+Gürses' joint project with writer Murathan Mungan, "Aşk Tesadüfleri Sever", which took 2 years to prepare, took its place in music markets on April 18, 2006, under the Pasaj Music label.
+He sang songs written by Mungan and composed by many foreign musicians, from David Bowie to Garbage, from Leonard Cohen to Bob Dylan, from Rainbow to Björk and Jane Birkin.

 Müslüm Gürses mainly sang Turkish folk and Ottoman classical music in arabesque style.
 In his songs, he primarily expressed sorrow and painful feelings.
 He is considered a cult figure of Turkish folk music, and has a very dedicated group of fans, most of whom being young, low-income urban people, who call him "Müslüm Baba'" ("Papa Müslüm") affectionately.

 Gürses had maybe the most interesting audience.
 At a time, his fans used to cut and bleed themselves using razor blades during his concerts.
 This phenomenon led to Müslüm Gürses becoming a subject of scientific research at universities.
 For this reason, even intellectuals began to take an interest in him during the late 1990s.